-The viral YouTuber and darling of the alt-right, Felix “PewDiePie” Kjellberg, reneged on his $50,000 pledge to the Anti-Defamation League, originally made to make up past allegations of anti-semitism.
+The viral YouTuber and darling of the alt-right, Felix “PewDiePie” Kjellberg, reneged on his $50,000 pledge to the Anti-Defamation League, originally intended to make up for past allegations of anti-Semitism.

 But his fans, decrying a conspiracy he’d been pressured to make the donation and that ADL could somehow take Kjellberg off the air, convinced the YouTuber to do an about-face.
 He won’t be giving any cash to the organization.

 “I made the mistake of picking a charity that I was advised to, instead of picking a charity that I’m personally passionate about,” Kjellberg said in the video.
 “Which is 100% my fault.”

 The ADL, for its part, said it had learned about the donation at the same time as everyone else, and gave no additional comment when asked about the rescinded donation.